indradhanush/indradhanush.github.io/_drafts/2017-05-10-notes-on-hackers-and-painters.md

 > How much someone's work is worth is not a policy question.
 It's
 > something the market already determines...It may seem unlikely in
 > principle that one individual could really generate so much more
 > wealth than another.
-The key to this _Would_ a basketball team trade
+The key to this mystery is to revisit that
+> question, are they really worth 100 of us? _Would_ a basketball team
-> one of their players for 100 random people?
-What would Apple's next
+> trade one of their players for 100 random people?
+What would Apple's
-> product look like if you replaced Steve Jobs with a committee of 100
+> next product look like if you replaced Steve Jobs with a committee
-> random people?
+> of 100 random people?
 These things don't scale linearly.
+Perhaps the
+> CEO or the professional athlete has only ten times (whatever that
+> means) the skill and determination of an ordinary person.
+But it
+> makes all the difference that it's concentrated in one individual.

 * Prices are determined by what a buyer wants, and how much s/he is willing to pay for it.

-*
+* As kids, we are dependent on parents for money which gives us an impression from a very early age that wealth is something that is distributed rather than created.
+But our parents had to do an equivalent amount of work in exchange for the money that they earned.
+They had to generate value for someone which translated back in terms of money in return.
+* Wealth is not a zero sum game.
+You can generate wealth without stealing from someone.
+* Technnology will increase the gap between the productive and the unproductive which is the exact problem it aims to solve - to be more efficient.